-Our clients also benefit from retaining formal representation because they receive expert guidance in preparing, delivering, and clarifying IRS information statements.
+Clients receive expert guidance in preparing, delivering, and clarifying IRS information statements.
 Financial information statements are at the heart of IRS collection activities.
-They can make or break receiving the payment plan you want, having an offer or Innocent Spouse Claim accepted or rejected, or qualifying for other administrative statutes and programs.
+They can make or break receiving the payment plan you want.
+You can have an offer or Innocent Spouse Claim accepted or rejected.
+They can qualify you for other administrative statutes and programs.

-While the preparation of IRS information statements can seem simple, they are often deceptively nuanced.
-Many professionals have said that the preparation of such statements is as much an art as a science.
-There are various obscure exclusion amounts, thresholds, and asset classifications that determine how the IRS will respond to your situation.
+The preparation of IRS information statements can seem simple, but deceptively nuanced.
+Many professionals said that the preparation of such statements is as much an art as a science.
+Various obscure exclusion amounts, thresholds, and asset classifications determine how the IRS responds to your situation.

-Some of which have been generated through court cases or other proceedings.
+Some are generated through court cases or other proceedings.
 Some are not discussed or explained in the guides the IRS publishes for taxpayer consumption.
-Ensuring you meet all the requirements for such exclusions or that you are above or below an appropriate threshold sometimes takes prior planning and guidance.
-With enough time and planning, clients can benefit from structuring their financial lives to qualify for programs they would not have otherwise.
+Ensuring you meet all the requirements for such exclusions takes prior planning and guidance.
+With enough time and planning, clients can benefit from structuring their financial lives to qualify for programs they otherwise could not.

-The most important benefit of securing professional representation clients receive is the ability to shield themselves from the skilled information-gathering tactics IRS employees often use.
-While the information taxpayers must divulge is often straightforward, nothing stops an IRS employee from asking further questions.
-Often, they pry deeper into their financials than they are required to.
+The most important benefit of securing professional IRS representation clients receive is the ability to shield themselves from the skilled information-gathering tactics IRS employees often use.
+The information taxpayers must divulge is often straightforward.
+Nothing stops an IRS employee from asking further questions.
+Often, they pry deeper into their financials than required.

-More than one taxpayer working under the assumption that their cooperation will be rewarded realize after the fact that instead of helping themselves, they made their situation dramatically worse.
-A skilled representative knows exactly what the IRS needs, what they are required to be given, what they will not persist in asking for, and how to answer questions in ways that will not be misinterpreted or trigger further unnecessary, inconvenient, and time-consuming requests.
+More than one taxpayer working under the assumption that their cooperation will be rewarded realized that instead of helping themselves, they made their situation worse.
+A skilled representative knows exactly what the IRS needs and does not persist in asking for it.
+Know how to answer questions in ways that will not trigger further unnecessary, inconvenient, and time-consuming requests.

-In the same way that most people would agree it’s unwise to walk into a police interrogation or courtroom alone, we believe you should never talk to the IRS alone either.
-The reality is that taxing authorities use many of the same tactics as interrogators and debt collectors to scare people into complying with unnecessary, sometimes unlawful demands.
+Most people agree it’s unwise to walk into a police interrogation or courtroom alone.
+We believe you should never talk to the IRS alone either.
+Taxing authorities use many of the same tactics as interrogators to scare people into complying with unnecessary, sometimes unlawful demands.

 There are a variety of payment plans available through the IRS.
 Each plan comes with different thresholds, rules, payment methods, tradeoffs, and information disclosure requirements.
 Generally, the IRS requires taxpayers to pay their debt in full in a set number of years, depending on the amount.

 If a taxpayer submits appropriate financial information, they can have those required payments lowered.
-In some cases, this means our clients pay less than the total amount due.
-This is especially true in cases of older tax debt.
-If given our client’s facts and circumstances, we can argue that there were mitigating circumstances for lack of payment or significant doubt they can reasonably pay their tax debt.
+This means our clients pay less than the total amount due, especially in cases of older tax debt.
+If given our client’s circumstances, we can argue for mitigating circumstances for lack of payment or significant doubt they can reasonably pay.

-In addition to the document preparation and delivery that goes into applying for any of the programs, an important aspect of helping a client looking for a nonstandard payment plan is telling their story in the best light possible in a way the IRS will be sympathetic to.
+In addition to the document preparation and delivery that goes into applying for any of the programs, an important aspect of helping a client looking for a nonstandard payment plan is telling their story.
+This must be done in a way the IRS will be sympathetic to.
 The recounting of that story begins with the first phone call after we engage a client.
 It extends through the last call with a Revenue Officer.

-The IRS is required by law to consider mitigating circumstances for certain types of events when interacting with taxpayers.
-Communicating those circumstances in a sympathetic story is often an effective way to be heard and receive nonstandard beneficial treatment.
-IRS employees naturally look for certain phrases, references to law, and types of issues in the story they are told when deciding.
+The IRS, by law, must consider mitigating circumstances for certain types of events when interacting with taxpayers.
+Communicating those circumstances often makes for an effective way to receive nonstandard beneficial treatment.
+IRS employees naturally look for certain phrases, references to law, and types of issues in the story told when deciding.

-The real thought is that taxpayers don’t know how to appropriately explain their situation in a way that makes it easy for an examiner to see how their story connects to the box they need to check to provide relief.
-This means most people tell the wrong parts of their story or don’t realize that it might qualify them for relief.
-This can have a significant impact on the amount a taxpayer ends up paying.
-In 2017, for example, an appropriately formatted appeal saved one client $31,000 of penalties.
+Taxpayers don’t know how to appropriately explain their situation in a way that makes it easy for an examiner to see how their story connects to the box they need to check to provide relief.
+This means most people tell the wrong parts of their story.
+They don’t realize that it might qualify them for relief.
+This can significantly impact the amount a taxpayer ends up paying.
+In 2017, an appropriately formatted appeal saved one client $31,000 of penalties.

 Liens are a common topic of discussion for taxpayers dealing with a tax controversy.
 They attach to homes, making transactions like refinancing, home equity lines of credit, and selling more difficult.
-Liens can be avoided in several ways.
-Engaging in more favorable payment terms with the IRS or effectively arguing various positions, including that it is in the government’s best interest not to file a tax lien, can help.
+You can avoid liens in several ways.
+Engaging in more favorable payment terms with the IRS or effectively arguing that it is in the government’s best interest not to file a tax lien, can help.

-Unfortunately, once a lien is filed, it’s hard to get removed.
-Many taxpayers have filed for installment agreements.
+Unfortunately, once filed, a lien is hard to remove.
+Many taxpayers file for installment agreements.
 Often without realizing that had they signed up for different payments term or paid some money upfront, they could have avoided the embarrassment of a public lien and harassing phone calls from lien removal companies.

 Partial Pay Agreements